wp-plugins/wunderground/readme.txt

 == Description ==

-<h3>Wunderground is the best weather site.</h3>
+<h3>Wunderground is the best WordPress weather site.</h3>

 Wunderground.com has the most accurate and in-depth weather information.
 They're also not evil corporate giants, and are weather geeks, which is nice.

-This plugin uses the Wunderground API to gather its accurate forcasts.
+This plugin uses the Wunderground API to gather its accurate forecasts.

 <h3>If you want a great-looking weather forecast, use this plugin.</h3>
 __This is the best-looking weather forecast plugin for WordPress.__ It looks great on many different templates out of the box, including the default WP theme, TwentyTen.